ElSicarius/caserer/README.md

 # caserer

-A tool to generate wordlists based on case
+A simple golang tool to help you generate wordlists based on case.

+## Usage
+...